runAll

 };

-// Run all Worker instances (only one instance here)
+// Run all Worker instances (there's only one instance here)

 Worker::runAll();